lerndevops/labs/linux/basics/file-operations.md

 	press ':q!' on keyboard -- to come out of the file forcefully without saving

-  ## note: vi is an file editor, you can use any editor you like by installing it on your machine )
+  ## note: vi is a file editor, you can use any editor you like by installing it on your machine
 ```

 ### check / view the file contents